Information about the in-year application process

 When a place in a school becomes available, all children on the waiting list in that year group are re-ranked based on the school’s admission criteria, regardless of how long they have been waiting for a place.

-If you wish to change your school preferences within the same term, a new form is required or you can email us with the names of the new schools.
+If you wish to change your school preferences within the same term, you can submit a new application online (if you have applied using the Citizen's Portal).
+Otherwise, we will need a new application form.
+In some circumstances we can accept preferences by email or text but this is unusual.
 Your original application will be cancelled and replaced with your new application.
 You will be removed from the waiting lists of the original schools.
 You can reapply for a school at any time.